-In the world’s largest ever marketing leadership study, we found CMOs who lead marketing outperform those who just do it.
+In the world’s largest ever marketing leadership study, we found executives who lead marketing outperform those who just do it.

 Marketers are more emotional than many of their colleagues, which makes earning respect difficult, but they can gain influence by speaking the language of logic.